The Belben Library is a key feature of Cliff College, supporting students and staff and resourcing our wider College

 - biblical studies

 - children, youth and family ministry

 - pentecostal and charismatic studies

 - Wesleyan theology and spirituality

 Mondays and Tuesdays: 9:00-17:00

 Please note that the library is currently closed to external readers and visitors due to the ongoing need for social distancing.
-We have measures in place to allow students and external readers to request and return books - please contact the librarian for more information.
+Non-residential students needing to use the library can book a slot to access the library safely - please contact the librarian for more information.